GIC Comparison; Which Bank is Best For Indian Students in Canada?

 Both are part of ICICI but independent of each other.

-That aside, ICICI Bank Canada is a popular option among Indian students when it comes to looking for a GIC program.
-This is because the ICICI brand name is quite familiar to most of the students here.
+ICICI brand name is quite familiar to most of the students here.
 The prospect of dealing with a familiar bank for GIC feels reassuring for most.
+Now, they have collaborated with the Royal Bank of Canada (RBC) to issue GIC accounts to students.

 Let’s look at some of the advantages and disadvantages of choosing ICICI Bank Canada for your GIC.